Logo primary

 Discovering patches of ripe strawberries you’d almost forgotten you planted just has to be one of the greatest pleasures of growing your own!
 Somehow it’s even better than picking them from the beds you’ve carefully sown and nurtured.

-Posted almost 13 years ago (2 comments)
+Posted over 13 years ago (2 comments)

 Grapeleaf blister mite